ProTeni/CodeOp-RecommendationSystem/README.md

    - **Education & Attrition:** The data suggests that attrited customers are generally less educated and belong more heavily to the low-income group.
 Existing customers in the middle-income and high-income categories have higher educational backgrounds.

-##### 2. **What is the demograph of the inactive users and how constituted the major reason for their attrition?**
+##### 2. **What are the demographics of the inactive users and how constituted the major reason for their attrition?**

    - **Inactive User Demographics:** Inactive users are distributed across various age groups and income categories.
 Both low and middle-income earners have substantial numbers of inactive users.
 However, the high-income earners show a larger portion of customers who have been inactive, particularly in the age range of 61-70.
-   - **Reasons for Attrition:** The primary reasons for attrition appear to be account closures and potentially dissatisfaction with customer service, as the data reveals that attrited customers tend to contact customer service multiple times (averaging 3 contacts).
+   - **Reasons for Attrition:** The primary reasons for attrition appear to be account closures and potential dissatisfaction with customer service, as the data reveals that attrited customers tend to contact customer service multiple times (averaging 3 contacts).
 However, despite reaching out, these customers were not satisfied with the support they received, which could have contributed to their decision to leave.

 ##### **Could dissatisfaction with customer service be contributing to inactivity?**